Bolarin-code/Sales-and-Revenue-Performance-Project/README.md

 - New columns were created for analysis, such as concatenating country and ZIP to create unique zipcodes and extracting year and month from dates
 - Checks were performed to identify and address missing or duplicate values, ensuring data integrity.
 - Some columns (e.g., price) were split and transformed to extract usable values
-- Relationships between tables (e.g., ProductID, CountryZip) were defined to enable multi-table analysis.
+- Relationships between tables (e.g., Date tables, Unique CountryZip) were defined to enable multi-table analysis.
 - Data was filtered and sorted as needed to focus on relevant records and improve report performance.

 This process ensured that the data was clean, well-structured, and ready for accurate, insightful analysis in Power BI.